Ethorbit/Sporepedia-Batch-Downloader/README.md

 * Download with desired settings.

-* Go to where your browser downloads files
-* Drag all the images onto Spore
+* Drag all the downloaded files onto the Spore window